barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 >
 > Hearing this, the old man __immediately was enlightened__.
 Making his bows he said, "I am released from the body of a fox."

-It sounds quite ironic that, old Paichang has the view of gradual enlightenment, and because of that, is reborn five hundred times as a fox.
+It sounds quite ironic that, old Paichang has the view of gradual enlightenment, and __because of that__, he is reborn five hundred times as a fox.
 The irony is that he had to be reborn that many times to one day become enlightened... after hearing the view of sudden enlightenment.
 That must be a karmic joke.

 The view of gradual enlightenment __is__ wrong, but it __became__ right so that old Paichang could realize his error.
 That's how I would say I _"appreciate how old Paichang lived five hundred lives as a fox as lives of grace."_